 If you could do five things to reduce your heart-attack risk by 80 percent, would you take a step to start on this path?

-That's a challenge posed by Nancy K. Sweitzer, MD, PhD, director of the UA Sarver Heart Center and chief of cardiology.
+That's a challenge posed by Nancy K. Sweitzer, MD, PhD, director of the University of Arizona Sarver Heart Center and professor of medicine, UArizona College of Medicine - Tucson.
 She cites a study from Sweden’s Karolinska Institute, which observed 20,721 healthy Swedish men, ages 45 to 79, for 11 years.
 The study, published in Journal of the American College of Cardiology, noted that men could reduce their heart attack risk by 80 percent if they made five lifestyle changes.
 “I believe these also apply to women and Americans,” said Dr. Sweitzer.

 Here's how these changes stack up: